-The teeth can therefore by cared for in the following ways
+The teeth can therefore be cared for in the following ways

 i.
-The mouth should be cleaned with brush or chewing stick and tooth paste twice a day especially after meal and bed.
+The mouth should be cleaned with a brush or chewing stick and toothpaste twice a day, especially after meal and bed.

 ii.
 Stains due to eating kola nuts or tobacco smoking should be removed by using hydrogen peroxide to wash the mouth

 iii.
-Vitamins and mineral containing food such as green vegetables, fresh fruits, butter, cheese, milk and egg should be taken regularly
+Vitamins and minerals containing food such as green vegetables, fresh fruits, butter, cheese, milk and egg should be taken regularly

 iv.
-Sugary foods and drinks like sweet ice cream, soft drinks etc. should be avoided because bacteria feeds on sugar and in the process turn them into acid which attack the teeth
+Sugary foods and drinks like sweet ice cream, soft drinks etc. should be avoided because bacteria feed on sugar and in the process turn them into acid which attacks the teeth

 v.
-The dentist should be visited for regular check-up minimum twice a year
+The dentist should be visited for regular check-up a minimum of twice a year

 vi.
 For those using artificial teeth, it should be removed and washed with germicide solution after each meal

 xi.
-The misuse of the teeth such as opening a bottle cork or cracking large bones that may cause damage to the enamel should be avoided
+The misuse of it such as opening a bottle cork or cracking large bones that may cause damage to the enamel should be avoided

 Teeth Gum Diseases